3.4: The Product and Quotient Rules

 Trigonometric Functions

-We can use the quotient rule to find derivatives of the trigonometric functions.
+We can use the quotient rule and trigonometric identities to find derivatives of all trigonometric functions.

 Differentiate the following: